Listen to this article here

 Black Panthers fade away as public perception of police changes

-At a time in the 1960s and ‘70s when police brutality wasn’t regularly captured on film, members of Black revolutionary groups took it upon themselves to protect their communities and, in some cases, violently confront armed agents of the government.
+At a time in the 1960s and ’70s when police brutality wasn’t regularly captured on film, members of Black revolutionary groups took it upon themselves to protect their communities.
+In some cases, they resorted to violent confrontations with armed agents of the government.

 Today, police officers kill 1,000 U.S. civilians per year on average, according to Mapping Police Violence.